-38. "their" in paragraph 3 refers to
+38. "their" in paragraph 4 refers to .

-- A) places' - B) tattoos'

-C) leaders' D) Egypt, Britain and Peru's
+A) places'C) leaders'B) tattoos'D) Egypt, Britain and Peru's

-39. Which of the following is one of the things that tattooing has shown
+39. Which of the following is one of the things that tattooing has shown?

-A) maturity B) failure

-C) courage D) history
+A) maturity C) courage B) failure D) history

-4 In Japan, tattooing has been practiced since around the fifth century B.C.
-However, tattoos became a way to mark criminals; and therefore, started to fall into disfavor.
+- In Japan, tattooing has been practiced since around the fifth century B.C.
+However, tattoos 4 became a way to mark criminals and therefore, started to fall into disfavor.
 The government made tattooing illegal in 1870, and there are still laws against it today.
 Tattoos are still strongly associated with criminals - particularly the yakuza, or the Japanese mafia, who are known for their full-body tattoos.
 Full-body tattoos can be seen in most parts of the world as well as in Japan, but their designs vary.
 The complex design of a yakuza member's tattoo usually includes symbols of character traits that the person wants to have.
 The process of getting a full-body tattoo is both slow and painful and can take up to two years to complete.
 In some cultures, scarring - a marking caused by cutting or burning the skin - is practiced, usually among people who have darker skin on which a tattoo would be difficult to see.
-For men in West Africa, for instance, scarring is a ritual of passage - an act that symbolizes that a boy has matured into adulthood.
+For men in West Africa, for instance, scarring is a ritual of passage - an act that symbolizes that a male has matured from a child into an adult.
 In Australia, among some native people, scars are made on the skin of both men and women when they reach 16 or 17.
-Without these, people were traditionally not permitted to trade, sing ceremonial songs, or participate in other activities.

-40. Tattoos were not approved of in Japanese society because they .
+Without these, people were traditionally not permitted to trade, sing ceremonial songs, or participate in other activities. - 40.
+Tattoos were not approved of in Japanese society because they .

-A) hurt C) took too long A) hurtB) were linked with crime D) had complicated designs
+A) hurt C) took too long B) were linked with crime D) had complicated designs

-41. Which of the following can be inferred from paragraph 4?
+41. Which of the following can be inferred from the text?

-- A) Scarring is more painful than tattooing. - B) Yakuza members all have similar personalities. - C) Scarring is a significant event for West African men. - D) Tattoos covering the whole body only belong to the Japanese culture. - 42. "these" in paragraph 4 refers to

-A) scars B) men and women
+A) Scarring is more painful than tattooing.

+- B) Yakuza members all have similar personalities. - C) Scarring is a significant event for West African men. - D) Tattoos covering the whole body only belong to Japanese culture. - 42. "these" in paragraph 4 refers to . - A) scars - B) members

-C) native people
+C) native people D) men and women

-D) members

-- 5 All skin markings are not permanent, however.
-In countries such as Morocco and India, women decorate their skin with colorful henna designs for celebrations such as weddings and important religious holidays.
-The henna coloring, which comes from a plant, fades and disappears over time. - 43.
-Which of the following is TRUE about henna tattoos? - A) They last forever. - B) They are only brown in color. - C) Indian women wear them on special occasions. - D) They cannot be worn during religious ceremonies. - 6 In recent years, in many industrialized nations, tattooing, henna body art, and to a lesser degree, scarring have been gaining popularity.
+All skin markings are not permanent, however.
+In countries such as Morocco and India, 5 women decorate their skin with colorful henna designs for celebrations such as weddings and important religious holidays.
+The henna coloring, which comes from a plant, fades and disappears over time.

+43. Which of the following is TRUE about henna tattoos?

+- A) They last forever. - B) They are only brown in color. - C) Indian women wear them on special occasions. - D) They cannot be worn during religious ceremonies. - 6 In recent years in many industrialized nations, tattooing, henna body art, and, to a lesser degree, scarring have been gaining popularity.
 What makes these practices appealing to those living in modern cities?
 According to photographer Chris Rainier, whose book Ancient Marks examines body markings around the globe, people are looking for a connection with the traditional world.
 "There is a whole sector of modern society - people in search of identity, people in search of meaning ...," says Rainier.
 "Thus, there has been a huge explosion of body marking ...
-It's mankind wanting identity, wanting a sense of place ... and a sense of culture within their community." - 44.
-In the final paragraph, the word "explosion" can be replaced with
+It's mankind wanting identity, wanting a sense of place ... and a sense of culture within their community.